Website URL : http://www.ucu.org.uk/2296||

 77% rise in 'unregulated' private HE courses:

-May 2012: UCU has written to the universities minister, David Willetts, calling for urgent changes to the way the government regulates private higher education providers after the government admitted that it is not monitoring course standards or student completion rates despite handing over £33 million of taxpayers' money to private companies in the last year: Government admits it has no idea on private universities' course completion rates
+May 2012: UCU wrote to universities minister, David Willetts, calling for urgent changes to the way the government regulates private higher education providers after the government admitted that it is not monitoring course standards or student completion rates despite handing over £33 million of taxpayers' money to private companies in the last year: Government admits it has no idea on private universities' course completion rates

 UCU raises concerns over standards at for-profit companies